2015 Stanley Cup playoffs: (P1) Anaheim Ducks vs. (P3) Calgary Flames

-This was the second playoff meeting between these teams; their only previous meeting was in the 2006 Western Conference Quarterfinals, which Anaheim won in seven games.
+This was the second playoff meeting between these teams; their only previous meeting was in the 2006 Western Conference quarterfinals, which Anaheim won in seven games.
 Anaheim won three of the five games in the regular season series.

 The Ducks eliminated the Flames in five games.
 Anaheim took game one, 6–1, scoring three goals apiece against both Calgary starting goalie Jonas Hiller and backup Karri Ramo.
 Flames coach Bob Hartley then decided to start Ramo for the rest of the series.
 In game two, Ducks goalie Frederik Andersen stopped all of Calgary's 30 shots in a 3–0 victory.
 In game three, Anaheim held a 3–2 lead in the third period when Sam Bennett appeared to have tied the game with 6:22 left in regulation, but officials said no goal on the ice and video review ruled that it was inconclusive as to whether the puck completely crossed the goal line.
 However, with 19.5 seconds remaining in regulation, and the Flames on essentially a 5-on-3 advantage because of pulling their goalie for an extra attacker, coincidental minors against both teams, and a delay of game penalty on Sami Vatanen of Anaheim, Johnny Gaudreau scored to tie the game.
-Then at 4:24 of overtime, Mikael Backlund scored his first ever postseason goal on a delayed penalty to give Calgary the win, 4–3.
+Then at 4:24 of overtime, Mikael Backlund scored his first postseason goal on a delayed penalty to give Calgary the win, 4–3.
 The Ducks responded with a 4–2 win in game four, as a high-sticking double minor penalty on Calgary's Joe Colborne at the end of the second period led to Matt Beleskey's power play goal to give Anaheim a 3–2 lead, followed by Patrick Maroon's empty netter.
 In game five, Corey Perry scored 2:26 into overtime, giving the Ducks the series win.